The following courses are highly recommended for all AIRR positions:

 Retention Coordinator

-The Retention Coordinator aims to empower the American Indian/Native American/Indigenous community by organizing activities that both create a welcoming environment and foster a sense of community at UC Davis.
+The Retention Coordinator aims to empower all students, including the American Indian/Native American/Indigenous community, by organizing activities that foster a welcoming environment and a sense of community at UC Davis.

 The Retention Coordinator will be responsible for developing and coordinating retention programs and strategies in the following areas:

-• Academic Excellence: Working closely with the Native Nest, the Native American Studies Department, EOP, and other partners to address any issues that may be impacting the academic success of students within the community
+- Academic Excellence: Working closely with the Native Nest, the Native American Studies Department, EOP, and other partners to address any issues that may be impacting the academic success of students

-• Cultural Identity: Defining and/or deconstructing what Native-ness means at UC Davis, and focusing on intersectional identities within the American Indian/Native American/Indigenous community as related to issues of educational equity
+- Cultural Identity: Defining and/or deconstructing identity and intersectional experiences within the American Indian/Native American/Indigenous community and what it means to be a part of AIRR's community at UC Davis.

 Additionally, the Retention Coordinator will: